lquatrin/i3d21/assignment_5.md

 #### Arc

-The second function is an arc formed by the function:
+The second function is an arc defined by the following expression:

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;s(x)=1.0-(2.0\,(x-0.5))^2\" />